Staffing overview policy

 • the need to complete all administrative work efficiently and effectively

-• conflict-of-interest considerations, including professional and private associations, in line with the Department of Education Conflict of interest policy.
+• conflict of interest, including professional and private associations.
+This is in line with the Department of Education’s Conflict of Interest Policy.

 Staff professionalism

-Early Learning Victoria educators, staff, volunteers and students uphold the highest level of professional standards, guided by Early Learning Victoria policies and practices.
+Early Learning Victoria educators, staff, volunteers and students uphold the highest professional standards, guided by Early Learning Victoria policies and practices.

 Staff wellbeing